smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 Addressing
 ----------

-In SmartAnthill, each SmartAnthill Device is assigned it's own address, which is a pair (IPv6 address,port number).
+In SmartAnthill, each SmartAnthill Device (whether Simple Device or IP-enabled device) is assigned it's own address, which is a triplet (IPv6-address,SAoIP-subprotocol,port-number).
 It allows to have either one IP address per device, or to have multiple devices per IP address as necessary and/or convenient.
+Currently supported SAoIP-subprotocols are: UDP, TCP, TLSoTCP (with port-number being UDP port number for UDP subprotocol, and TCP port number for TCP and TLSoTCP subprotocols).
+TODO: ref to SAoIP document.
+For SmartAnthill Simple Devices, this SA 'triplet' address is translated into L2 bus-specific address by SmartAnthill Router.

 Relation between SmartAnthill protocol stack and OSI/ISO network model
 ----------------------------------------------------------------------